GeorgiosKleftogiannis/Neural_Network_on_Star_Spots/README.md

 ## 3. Load and Preprocess Data
 ### 3.1 Synthetic data

-Since real data doesn't include ground truth for star spots parameters, I generated synthetic data using [PHOEBE](https://phoebe-project.org/)(PHysics Of Eclipsing BinariEs).
-I used Monte-Carlo sampling to generate 10,000 light curves for a specific eclipsing binary system, stadarized them to 201 equaly spaced phase points.
+Since real observational data does not include ground truth for star spot parameters, I generated synthetic data using [PHOEBE](https://phoebe-project.org/) (PHysics Of Eclipsing BinariEs).
+I employed Monte Carlo sampling to create 10,000 synthetic light curves for a specific eclipsing binary system.
+Each light curve was standardized to 201 equally spaced phase points.

-All other physical parameters of the EB system were kept fixed in values that are known by other means.
-For simplicity the synthetic light curves represent data observed in the filter Johnson's B from the photometric UBV system.
+All other physical parameters of the EB system were held constant at values known from independent studies.
+For simplicity, the synthetic light curves were simulated in the Johnson B filter of the photometric UBV system.

 ### 3.2 Load Data
 Load light curve data (synthetic_lc.dat) and corresponding spot parameters (spot_par.dat).